Home β€Ί Logistics β€Ί Road Freight

 The interoperability problem

-The eCMR ecosystem is fragmented across dozens of providers — each covering different regions, each with its own approach to identity.
+The eCMR ecosystem is fragmented across dozens of providers.
 A driver who signs on one platform in Amsterdam can't carry that identity to another platform in Lyon.
 A universal identity layer across all platforms would eliminate the biggest friction in adoption.

 03